mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 `--mem=32G --cpus-per-task=8 --time=24:00:00`

 ## Add a pipeline
 Some general tips and instructions on how to add a pipeline can be found in the [Seqera help pages](https://help.tower.nf/23.2/launch/launchpad/).
-Below instructions on what to fill in the specific fields to run ONTvisc pipeline on Gadi and Setonix.
-Similarly to compute environments, you can add a workflow in your personal or organisation workspace, just click on your user name in the top left corner of the page, select the corresponding workspace but then navigate to Launchpad tab.
+Below are instructions on what to fill in the specific fields to run the ONTvisc pipeline on Gadi and Setonix.
+Similarly to compute environments, you can add a workflow in your personal or organisation workspace.
+Just click on your user name in the top left corner of the page, select the corresponding workspace, but then navigate to the Launchpad tab.
 ### Name
 Provide a name according to the given instructions.
 ### Compute environment